Meghanaramesha/JPA/GitBook_Content/Influencers/Game Design - Product - Production/JakubRemiar/136_Idle Outpost Scaled to 150K a Day in July.md

+---
+title: "Idle Outpost Scaled to 150K a Day in July"
+---

 # Idle Outpost Scaled to $150K a Day in July

 Idle Outpost 🧟‍♀️ by [Rockbite Games Armenia](https://www.linkedin.com/company/rockbite-games/) published by [AppQuantum](https://www.linkedin.com/company/appquantum/) already scaled to $150K a day in July 🤑.